GLF Schools

 Angela Quainton - Inclusion Assistant

-Mrs Quainton is also the school's First Aid Lead and is responsible for writing and updating children's Health Care Plans.
-She is a qualified Mental Health First Aider and offers support to staff and children alike.
+I am also the school's First Aid Lead and am responsible for writing and updating children's Health Care Plans.
+I am a qualified Mental Health First Aider and offer support to staff and children alike.

 Gemma Everson - Home School Link Worker

-Mrs Everson is dedicated to forging strong working relationships with parents and carers.
-If you require support or advice, you are welcome to contact her directly at: inclusionteam@longfordparkschool.org
+I am dedicated to forging strong working relationships with parents and carers.
+If you require support or advice, you are welcome to contact me directly at: inclusionteam@longfordparkschool.org

 Charlie1Charlie - The school's therapy dog from Pets As Therapy.